 Intangible harm consists of any pain, suffering, and mental anguish that the plaintiff endured due to the defendant’s negligence.
 In cases in which a doctor’s failure to diagnose or treat COVID-19 resulted in a person’s death, the deceased person’s beneficiaries may be able to recover compensation via a wrongful death claim.

-Discuss Your Case with a Medical Malpractice Lawyer in Boca Raton
+Discuss Your Case with a Boca Raton Medical Malpractice Lawyer

 Doctors have a duty to provide patients with competent care under all circumstances, including during the coronavirus pandemic.
-If you or someone you love was injured by a physician’s failure to diagnose or treat COVID-19, you should speak to an attorney to assess whether you may be able to recover compensation in a malpractice lawsuit.
+If you or someone you love was injured by a physician’s failure to diagnose or treat COVID-19, you should speak to an attorney to assess whether you may be able to recover compensation in COVID-19 medical malpractice claims.

 Gregg M. Hollander is proficient at navigating the complexities of medical malpractice cases.
 Attorney Hollander’s main office is in Boca Raton, and he has additional offices in West Palm Beach and Fort Lauderdale, from which he regularly represents people in medical malpractice cases throughout South Florida.
 You can contact the Hollander Law Firm at 561-347-7770 or via the online form to schedule a meeting.